Streaming options for Indigenous students

 For more information: Ontario Medical Schools Application Service (OMSAS) or University of Ottawa Indigenous Program websites.

-In addition to the alternative admissions options for Indigenous students in the faculties of Common Law, Medicine, Nursing, and Education, there are also a number of courses focussed on Aboriginal peoples, including the major and minor in Aboriginal Studies, which are offered through the Institute of Canadian and Aboriginal Studies.
+In addition to streaming options for Indigenous students in the faculties of Common Law, Medicine, Nursing, and Education, there are also a number of courses focused on Aboriginal peoples, including the major and minor in Aboriginal Studies, which are offered through the Institute of Canadian and Aboriginal Studies.

 Programs on Aboriginal Peoples